 For university websites, there’s a time to be creative and occasions when we should just stay clear.

-For universities, this is tricky – not because there aren’t good designers, but because it’s difficult to persuade everyone that simplicity matters, or that their audience might be less significant than another.
+For universities, this is tricky – not because there aren’t good designers, but because it can be difficult to persuade everyone that simplicity matters or that their audience is not the top priority.

 Universities care about recruitment, but also about research, news, events, compliance, and beyond.
 It gets extremely political.
 Thus, there is always a temptation to pack more in rather than strip away.

 Below are a few thoughts about where it might be better to be ‘creative’ and when it’s better to leave it alone.

 Few universities are emboldened to speak to one audience, but when they are it’s a beautiful thing.

 Sunderland won the accolade for best website at the HEIST awards last year and it’s easy to see why.
 The site is wonderfully clean, contemporary and conversion-centred.